Émile Coué: The psycho-medical establishment

-The Press
+The press

 While most American reporters of his day seemed dazzled by Coué's accomplishments, and did not question the results attributed to his method, a handful of journalists and a few educators were skeptical.
 After Coué had left Boston, the Boston Herald waited six months, revisited the patients he had "cured", and found most had initially felt better but soon returned to whatever ailments they previously had.

 Few of the patients would criticize Coué, saying he did seem very sincere in what he tried to do, but the Herald reporter concluded that any benefit from Coué's method seemed to be temporary and might be explained by being caught up in the moment during one of Coué's events.
 Whilst a number of academic psychologists looked upon his work favourably, others did not.
 Coué was also criticized by exponents of psychoanalysis, with Otto Fenichel concluding: "A climax of dependence masked as independent power is achieved by the methods of autosuggestion where a weak and passive ego is controlled by an immense superego with magical powers.
 This power is, however, borrowed and even usurped".

 Memorials

 On 28 June 1936, a monument erected to the memory of Coué, funded by worldwide subscription, and featuring a bust of Coué created by French sculptor Eugène Gatelet, was dedicated in St Mary's Park, in Nancy.
-The bust was stored for safe-keeping during World War II and, post-war, was restored to its former position in 1947.
+The bust was stored for safe-keeping during World War II and, postwar, in 1947, was restored to its former position through the efforts of Armand Lebrun, the director of the Institut Coué in Brussels from 1923.